FairRootGroup/FairCMakeModules/README.md

 For comments, questions, and bug reports please [open a github issue](https://github.com/FairRootGroup/FairCMakeModules/issues/new).

 For code contributions and bug fixes please create [a github pull request](https://github.com/FairRootGroup/FairCMakeModules/pulls) against the `main` branch.
+Read our [notes for developers](docs/development.md).